grame-cncm/faust/architecture/soul/README.md

 Here are the available options:

 - `-bs <frames> to set the maximum buffer-size in frames`
-- `control to update all controllers with random values at each cycle`
+- `-control to update all controllers with random values at each cycle`

 So for instance: